nesi/hpc-intro/_episodes/095-writing-good-code.md

 > ## Variables in Slurm Header
 >
-> Enviroment variables set by Slurm cannot be referenced in the Slurm header.
+> Environment variables set by Slurm cannot be referenced in the Slurm header.
 {: .callout}

 ## Default values

-It is good practice to set default values when using enviroment variables when there is a chance they will be run in an enviroment where they may not be present.
+It is good practice to set default values when using environment variables when there is a chance they will be run in an environment where they may not be present.

 ```
 FOO="${VARIABLE:-default}"